Factbox - Contenders in Iranian presidential election

-Following are brief sketches of the remaining seven candidates in Iran's June 14 presidential election.
-Conservative former parliament speaker Gholam-Ali Haddad-Adel dropped out of the race on Monday.
+Following are brief details of leading candidates for Iran's June 14 presidential election, for which registration closed on Saturday.

+AKBAR HASHEMI RAFSANJANI: The centrist Rafsanjani, an important figure since the 1979 Islamic Revolution, was president from 1989 to 1997.
+He earned the ire of hardliners after he sided with reformists during the unrest that followed the disputed 2009 election, and has seen two of his children jailed in recent months.

+ESFANDIAR RAHIM MASHAIE: Former chief-of-staff to outgoing President Mahmoud Ahmadinejad, he is viewed with intense suspicion by conservatives who say he leads a "deviant current" within Iranian politics that seeks to sideline the ruling clerics.
+They consider Mashaie and Ahmadinejad to be right-wing populists.

-HASSAN ROHANI: A moderate Muslim cleric, he previously served as nuclear negotiator, presiding over talks with Britain, France and Germany that saw Tehran agree to suspend uranium enrichment-related activities between 2003 and 2005.
-Rohani is associated with former president Akbar Hashemi Rafsanjani.
+HASSAN ROHANI: A moderate Muslim cleric, he also served as Iran's nuclear negotiator, presiding over talks with Britain, France and Germany that saw Tehran agree to suspend uranium enrichment-related activities between 2003 and 2005.
+He is seen as close to Rafsanjani.

-ALI AKBAR VELAYATI: Served as foreign minister from 1981 to 1997 and advises Khamenei on foreign policy.
-He is regarded as a traditional conservative, with ties both to "principlist" factions - fiercely loyal to the supreme leader - and to Rafsanjani's relatively pragmatic camp.
+ALI AKBAR VELAYATI: Served as foreign minister from 1981 to 1997 and advises Khamenei on foreign policy matters.
+He is seen as a traditional conservative, with ties both to 'principlist' factions - loyal to the supreme leader - and to Rafsanjani's camp.

 MOHAMMAD BAQER QALIBAF: A former police chief, he is the current mayor of Tehran and has a reputation as a competent, charismatic manager who could attract Iran's sizeable youth vote.
 He is viewed as a pragmatic conservative.